HaowenWeiJohn/haowenweijohn.github.io/_publications/2024-08-14-VisionSwEYEpe.md

 Sweyepe aims to enhance user interaction in mixed reality by introducing more intuitive text-entry solutions.
 By combining various input modalities and refining user interactions through language modeling, the project seeks to create a more user-friendly and efficient MR environment.

 **Additional Notes:**
-Refer to my Master's thesis for more detailed insights into this project.
+Detailed insights into this project can be found in my Master's thesis.
+The paper is currently being prepared for submission as a CHI2025 late-breaking work.